Sally the Witch: Story

-In the final episode of the anime, Sally's grandma informs her she must return to the Magic Kingdom.
+In the final episode of the anime, Sally's grandma informs her she must return to the Land of Magic.
 Before leaving, Sally tries to tell her friends about her origins, but no one will believe her.
 Her elementary school catches on fire, and Sally uses her magic to put it out.
 Her powers thus exposed, Sally's time to leave has finally come.
-She waves farewell to her friends, and returns to the Magic Kingdom.
+She waves farewell to her friends, and returns to the Land of Magic.